Distance Education Users

 Interlibrary loan materials must be picked up within a week of the patron’s notification that the material is available for pickup.

 Although interlibrary loaned books will not be mailed to a patron, copies of articles requested on ILL can be mailed as a scanned PDF copy to email, or as a photocopy using surface mail, from the library to the distance user’s home, if campus access is severely limited.

 A third party presenting a distance user’s Erwin Library card may pick up and return the ILL items for the distance user; however, if a distance user will not be accessing the Erwin Library in person to pick up books, or have a third party to do so regularly, he or she should request ILL service at a public or academic library in his or her neighborhood.

 The Online Public Access Catalog (OPAC) may be searched remotely from any computer that has Internet access, though holds may be placed only with a Erwin Library card barcode.

 Erwin Library users will now find a group of tabs on the homepage providing a portal to all options now available through WCC Single Search for making the most of the library’s ever-expanding collection of electronic, as well as print, resources.

-Accessible through the WCC Single Search aggregate database are over thirteen thousand video-recordings, as well as thousands of electronic books, articles and images from twenty-two research databases in addition to those subscribed to through NC LIVE.
+Accessible through the WCC Single Search aggregate database are nearly twenty-five thousand video-recordings, as well as thousands of electronic books, articles and images from twenty-nine research databases in addition to those subscribed to through NC LIVE.